 - Confusion about how to deal with the trauma.

-- Difficulty understanding why the assault or abuse happened.
+- Difficulty understanding why the assault or violence happened.

-- Helplessness—wishing they could have protected the survivor or prevented the assault, and wanting to "fix" the situation so that life can "get back to normal."
+- Wanting to "fix" the situation so that life can "get back to normal."

-- Guilt over "buying into" some of the myths surrounding sexual assault, such as a survivor provoking or asking for the assault or looking at sexual assault as sex instead of violence/abuse and viewing the survivor as a willing sexual partner in the incident.
+- Guilt over "buying into" some of the myths surrounding sexual violence, such as a survivor provoking or asking for the assault or viewing the victim/survivor as a willing sexual partner in the incident.

 - Feeling out of control, which is a natural response.
-Someone has intruded in your partner’s life, and nothing feels the same; a sense of control will return with time and healing.
+Someone has intruded in the life of this person that you care about, and nothing feels the same.
+A sense of control will return with time and healing.

 - Wanting to harm the perpetrator.
-Although it is a natural reaction, striking out at the assailant may create further crisis and force the survivor to protect the significant other, rather than focusing on their own healing.
+Although it is a natural reaction, striking out at the assailant may create further crisis and force the survivor to protect the significant other or worry about retaliation and further violence, rather than focusing on their own healing.

 - Frustration with the legal or campus systems.

 - Anger.
-Anger is a healthy response to sexual assault and can be aimed at the assailant or the systems that don't seem to work.
-Although anger is expected and justified, acting out violently will not solve anything.
-Significant others need to understand that venting anger on the survivor will further the survivor's feelings of guilt and self-blame.
-Sexual assault is never the survivor's fault.
+Anger is a normal response to sexual violence and can be aimed at the assailant or the systems that don't seem to work.
+Although anger is expected and justified, significant others need to understand that venting anger on the victim/survivor will further their feelings of guilt and self-blame.
+Sexual violence is never the survivor's fault.

 - Difficulty expressing feelings or asking for help.
 Significant others feel that because they aren't the primary survivor, they shouldn't access survivor support systems or that they should be able to handle it.
-It's also true that they may find a lack of support systems for secondary survivors (significant others/family).
-Others involved can access support off-campus or on-campus through the:
+However, significant others are welcome to access support off-campus or on-campus through the:

 Things to Remember

-- Giving support means listening, asking how you can help, encouraging survivors to ask for what they need, being sensitive and patient, not trying to "fix" the survivor or the situation, supporting the survivor in order to allow them to regain control over their life, not buying into the myths surrounding sexual assault.
+- Giving support means listening without judgment, believing the victim/survivor, being realistic about what help or support you are willing and able to offer, asking how you can best support them, being compassionate and patient, not trying to "fix" the survivor or the situation, and not buying into the harmful myths surrounding sexual assault.

-- No one deserves to be sexually assaulted!
-Sexual assault is never the fault of the survivor.
-It does not matter that what the survivor wore, drank, if they hitchhiked, if the assailant went home with them, or whatever it is believed made them more vulnerable.
-These things do not cause sexual assault.
+- No one deserves to experience sexual violence!
+Sexual violence is never the fault of the victim/survivor.
+It does not matter that what the victim/survivor wore, drank, did, if they hitchhiked, if they went home with the assailant, or whatever it is believed made them more vulnerable.
+These things do not cause sexual violence.
+Perpetrators do.

 - Pushing the survivor to be intimate or sexual too soon will only slow down the healing process and can be damaging to the relationship.
 Healing takes time, and it is normal to want the victim to "get over it."
-"Hurry and get well" messages will only force the survivor to stuff feelings, internalize anger and pain, cause them to distance from those they care about and lead to feelings of further isolation.
+"Hurry and get well" messages will only force the survivor to internalize or silence their feelings and cause them to distance from those they care about.

 - Disruption of routine, even without crisis, can produce anxiety.
 Recognize that you and the survivor may both be in crisis.
 Prioritize issues that need immediate attention and let go of what can wait.

-- Many survivors blame themselves for the assault or for being unable to prevent the assault.
-Reassure the survivor many times that it is not their fault, that they did the best they could in the situation, and that they survived the attack.
+- Many survivors blame themselves for the violence or for being unable to prevent the assault.
+Reassure the survivor many times that it is not their fault, that they did the best they could in the situation, and that they survived the incident.

 Adapted from information from the Sexual Violence Center of Hennepin County and the Aurora Center at the University of Minnesota.